agentrickard/domain/README.txt

 NOTE: When editing a domain record, Domain Access runs an http request to see if the domain is responding properly.
-This test checks for the presence of the module's the file '200.png' inside the module's 'test' directory.
+This test checks for the presence of the file '200.png' inside the module's 'test' directory.

 If a 200 "found" reply is not returned, you will see an message warning you that your DNS may not be configured properly.
 This message is intended to help you debug your DNS configuration and may be safely ignored.